In order to write about life first you must live it.

 The book that started the routine… because it set me back $45 in Hong Kong and I WILL get my money’s worth lol

 That being said, there is still a lot of work to do, LOL.
-While I started reading more at the beginning of the year (and tracking those books in a different blog post), my mistake of spending waaaayyy too much money on books at the Hong Kong airport led me to make it a morning practice to read for at least 20 minutes.
+While I started reading more in general last year (and tracking those books in a different blog post), my mistake of spending waaaayyy too much money on books at the Hong Kong airport last fall has led to a more intentional practice.

-And let’s be real, I’m a list person.
-Like if I make myself a to-do list and complete something that’s not on the list, I’ll go back and add it to the list just so I can cross it off said to-do list, kinda of list person, LOL.
-So, yea, it feels appropriate to keep a list of the books I’ve read on this grand experiment.
+And let’s be real, I’m a physical list type of person.
+Like if I create a to-do list and complete something that’s not on the list, I’ll go back and add it just so I can cross it off—totally sane behavior, right?
+So, given the importance of what I hope reading and writing will become in my life, it feels appropriate to keep a list of all the books I read on this grand experiment.

 And that’s all this entry is, nothing more than a list of books I’ve read thus far, in one clear, consolidated place in case I need to reference them for any reason later.
-I’ve included Amazon links in case any of them pique your interest (and yes, I’d get a small commission if you purchase through my link).
+I’ve included links to Bookshop.org (which directly supports independent bookstores and authors) for each in case they pique your interest (and yes, I’d get a small commission if you purchase through my link).

-Maybe I’ll come back and add more or dive into these deeper in the future, but for now, let’s keep it simple… for once, LOL.
+Maybe I’ll come back and add more or dive into this deeper in the future, but for now, let’s keep it simple… for once, LOL.

 Books Read: